Scroll down for weekly updates:

 Themes in his work include the complex relationship between the individual and collective, repetition and identity, ritual and social structures, and cultural systems.
 He has completed three quarters of a PhD on network patterns in the arts.
 Motifs include the use of multiples to create biomorphic shapes: spirals, coils, koru, cornucopia, circles, deconstructing binary, 2D thinking.

-Building and regularly updating this website (3-4 time a week over 20+ years) is both a creative act as well as an important reflective part of my art practice.
+Building and regularly updating this website over 20+ years is both a creative act as well as an important reflective part of my art practice.
 As I unpack the ideas that emerge during and after creating the artwork, I also document and speculate upon the social context within which the work was created as well as presented.

-All the very best on your own creative journey in the arts.
+All the very best on your own creative journey.

 Cheers, Graham

-All the very best on your own creative journey in the arts.
+All the very best on your own creative journey.

 Cheers, Graham